brndnsmth/flask-web-app-entra-id/README.md

-# README: Flask Web Application with Microsoft Entra ID Integration
+# Flask Web Application with Microsoft Entra ID Integration

 This project is a simplified version of the original [Microsoft Entra ID with a Python web application sample](https://github.com/Azure-Samples/ms-identity-python-webapp).
 It demonstrates how to integrate Microsoft Entra ID with a Python web application built using [Flask](https://flask.palletsprojects.com/en/3.0.x/).
 All configurations and features unrelated to Microsoft Entra ID have been removed to streamline the application.